MorganGi/ENT2-elk_support_xivo/README.md

 1. Create a new pattern file related to your filter.
 (You can use Grok debugger in kibana: Management -> Dev Tools -> Grock debugger)
 1. add your file in the Dockerfile and re-build the image.

-# Todo

-This is a WIP so here are some todo :
-- Describe how one could enhance the project:
- - how to add grok pattern for asterisk,
- - how to enhance default dashboard/visualizations/saved search
-- Add automatic index pattern creation
-- Add default dashboard/visualizations/saved search
-- Add configuration for syslog or other XiVO log files
-- ...